12 Quick but Essential Tips for Disney on Ice with Kids

 1. Stay warm.

-When going to see a show with the word “ice” in the title, you need to bundle up a bit, even if it's warm outside.
+You must bundle up a bit when seeing a show with the word “ice” in the title, even if it’s warm outside.
 I was surprised, however, to see many children and adults sporting tank tops or t-shirts with shorts at the Disney on Ice performances that my family attended.

-As parents, we are all so busy trying to remember the date of the next recital and whose turn it is to feed the dog, it can be easy to overlook the obvious.
-Don't let your little ones shiver throughout this chilly show.
+As parents, we are all so busy remembering the date of the next recital and whose turn it is to feed the dog that it can be easy to overlook the obvious.
+Don’t let your little ones shiver throughout this chilly show.
 Wear layers and bring a light jacket or a blanket to stay cozy when watching Disney on Ice with kids.

 My kids all bundled up on a warm Phoenix night for Disney On Ice (Photo credit: Colleen Lanin)